 (a) Fare evasion in contravention of the Regulations of Railways Act 1889

-(e) Public order offences in contravention of the Public Order Act 1986 and other public order offences perpetrated against Crosscountry employees which breach of the national railways byelaws 2005
+(d) Public order offences in contravention of the Public Order Act 1986 and other public order offences perpetrated against CrossCountry employees which breach of the National Railways Byelaws 2005.

-(f) Criminal damage, graffiti and other types of property mutilation perpetrated against Crosscountry property, not prosecuted by the police
+(e) Criminal damage, graffiti and other types of property mutilation perpetrated against CrossCountry property, not prosecuted by the police.

-(g) Forgery and counterfeiting of travel tickets and passes contrary to the Forgery and Counterfeiting Act 1981 and other systematic or serious revenue related offences contrary to the Fraud Act 2006
+(f) Forgery and counterfeiting of travel ticket and passes contrary to the Forgery and Counterfeiting Act 1981 and other systematic or serious revenue related offences contrary to the Fraud Act 2006.

-(h) Unpaid Fares Notices issued by Crosscountry employees as part of their duties where the offender has failed to pay the fare due in the specified time scales with the intent to avoid payment thereof.
+(g) Unpaid Fares Notices and Travel Irregularity Reports issued by CrossCountry employees as part of their duties where the offender has failed to pay the fare due in the specified time scales with the intent to avoid payment thereof.

-The above list is not exhaustive and Crosscountry may prosecute other offences relevant or incidental to fare evasion and fraud, criminal damage, or assault on employees, outside of the list of offences set out in this policy.
+The above list is not exhaustive and CrossCountry may prosecute other offences relevant or incidental to fare evasion, fraud, criminal damage, or assault on employees, outside of the list of offences set out in this policy.